 INFPs are more likely to trust ENFJs who allow them space to work alone and freedom to follow a loose schedule, while ENFJs tend to trust INFPs who are consistent and spend time to get to know them.

 Both INFPs and ENFJs bring creative solutions and empathy to a workplace, however, INFPs also offer a flexible attitude, while ENFJs provide charisma.
 INFPs can help ENFJs learn to slow down and take time for themselves, while ENFJs can help INFPs learn to communicate more openly.

 Due to their Perceiving trait, INFPs tend to be naturally accepting of new situations.
 ENFJs, however, may struggle a bit with change, since they tend to plan things out in advance.
 INFPs should help ENFJs focus on the positive aspects of change and encourage them to create a new plan or routine.

-INFPs and ENFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and ENFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should avoid being too unpredictable or inconsistent around ENFJs, while ENFJs should avoid pushing INFPs to follow-through on something that isn’t right for them.

-INFPs and ENFJs can encourage and motivate each other in their personal and professional lives.
+INFP and ENFJ types can encourage and motivate each other in their personal and professional lives.